kyelewis/hello-tauri-vite/README.md

 ```

 ### Tauri

+_If you want, you can use `tauri init` to create a scaffold tauri project- but if you want to know how to do it yourself instead:_

-- Create a source folder for tauri, and run cargo init to initialise a new empty rust/cargo project in it.
+Create a source folder for tauri, and run cargo init to initialise a new empty rust/cargo project in it.
 ```sh
 mkdir src-tauri
 cargo init ./src-tauri
 ```

-- Add tauri and related dependencies to Cargo.toml:
+Add tauri and its related dependencies to Cargo.toml:

+`serde` and related are used for parsing JSON, both from the tauri.config.json file and from messages between the renderer and tauri.

 ```toml
 ```

-- Create a tauri json config file.
-If this file is not created, defaults will be used.
+Create a `tauri.config.json` file- tauri reads this in a macro to create its configuration context- it is possible, but discouraged by the tauri developers, to do this config yourself in rust instead.
 ```json
 ```

-- Add the basic rust source for tauri to src/app.rs, including a command handler for our `say_hello` command.
+Add the basic rust source for tauri to src/app.rs, including a command handler for our `say_hello` command.
 ```rust
 ```

 ### Build Scripts

-- Make a folder for the build scripts, and create two scripts and a common vite config.
+Make a folder for the build scripts, and create two scripts and a common vite config.
 ```sh
 mkdir scripts
 touch scripts/dev.ts scripts/build.ts scripts/vite.ts
 ```

-- Create a vite script to store a common configuration file
+Create a vite script to store a common configuration file
 ```ts
 ```

-- Create a dev script to allow for running vite and tauri
+Create a dev script to allow for running vite and tauri
 ```ts
 ```

-- Create a build script to allow for building vite and tauri
+Create a build script to allow for building vite and tauri
 ```ts
 ```

-- Update package.json to add the two scripts
+Update package.json to add the two scripts
 ```json
 ```

-- Test running `npm dev` / `yarn dev` / `pnpm dev`
+Test running `npm dev` (or equivalent)